SDGforskning/sdg-strings/SDG01_query_topic_WoS.md

 >
 > 1.5.4 Proportion of local governments that adopt and implement local disaster risk reduction strategies in line with national disaster risk reduction strategies

 This target is interpreted to cover research about resilience and impacts of disasters for the poor and those in vulnerable situations.
+This includes works about disaster plans, and about social safety nets and disasters.
 We consider "climate-related extreme events and other economic, social and environmental shocks and disasters" to cover all kinds of disasters.

 The target is limited to "the poor and those in vulnerable situations".
 For the *poor and vulnerable* terms, we use general terms for poverty/low income, plus terms for "vulnerable" groups from indicator 1.3.1.
 We used UN sources to find additional terms and groups that can be considered "vulnerable" (<a id="Blanchard">[Blanchard et al., 2017](#f12)</a>; <a id="UNOHC">[Office of the High Commissioner, n.d.](#f13)</a>; <a id="UNracism">[United Nations, n.d.](#f14)</a>).
 We have also included least-developed countries, small-island developing states and group-terms for developing countries, based on the assumption that these populations may be considered more vulnerable when it comes to disasters. `social capital` is also included as a term in this section - while this term does not correspond directly to *poor and vulnerable*, works using this term often refer to relevant populations.